Taking care of those who have taken care of us. There are a range of services and support to help with your health and wellbeing.

 Support for armed forces families

 Keeping Families in Mind is a service funded by the Ministry of Defence for the families of serving and veteran armed forces personnel.

 The service offers free, confidential counselling from a qualified therapist.

 BLESMA: the limbless veterans

-BLESMA is dedicated to helping service and ex-servicemen and women who have suffered life-changing limb loss or use of a limb, an eye or loss of sight.
+BLESMA helps service and ex-service personnel who have suffered life-changing limb loss or use of a limb, an eye or loss of sight.

-BLESMA supports these men and women in their communities throughout the UK.

 BLESMA works for members when the conflicts that have affected their lives are no longer the focal point in the nation's media.
-Modern medicine transforms the physical injury, but it's a complicated process to treat the emotional trauma and related lifelong problems.
+Modern medicine can transform a physical injury, but it's a complicated process to treat the emotional trauma and related lifelong problems.

 Blind Veterans UK

 Blind Veterans UK believe that no one who has served our country should battle blindness alone.
-Blind Veterans UK provide vision impaired armed forces and national service veterans with the person-centred services and tailored support they need to discover life beyond sight loss.
+They provide vision impaired armed forces and national service veterans with the support they need to discover life beyond sight loss.

-Blind Veterans UK's work ranges from helping veterans re-learn vital life skills and providing them with the tools they need to be independent in their own homes, to offering new learning, training and recreation opportunities and providing long-term nursing, residential and respite care.
+They help veterans re-learn vital life skills and provide them with the tools they need to be independent in their own homes.
+They offer learning, training and more, and provide long-term nursing, residential and respite care.